alahmad-loay/e-commerce-clothing-webapp/README.md

 ## About

-A full-stack web application with user authentication chance for customers to browse and buy products, and admins to maanage there products and orders recieved.
+A full-stack web application with user authentication, allowing customers to browse and buy products, and admins to maanage there products and orders recieved.

 ---

 ## Technologies

 - react.js typescript
-- C# .NET RESTapi
+- C# ASP.NET RESTapi
 - css
 - mysql